MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 # Experiment on e-commerce pages
 ## Overview
-Web experimentation is the process of using controlled experiments such as A/B tests to present different versions of a webpage to groups of end-users and validate hypotheses with data.
+Web experimentation is the process of using controlled experiments such as A/B tests to present different versions of a page to groups of end-users and validate hypotheses with data.
 Users' interactions with each version are tracked to allow making data-backed changes to webpages and thereby drive higher conversion rates.

 The experimentation journey begins with creating a hypothesis or the theory that needs to be tested.
 Dynamics 365 Commerce supports the creation, editing, and management of page and content treatments also known as variations within site builder.
 Integrations with third-party services enable the creation of experiments and treatment assignments.
 Live event streams from Dynamics 365 Commerce enable the analytics defining experiment results in the third-party service to help support or refute the hypothesis.

 ## Prerequisites
-1. Get the right version of Dynamics 365 Commerce - Upgrade SSK, SDK and Retail Server to 10.0.13.
+1. Get the right version of Dynamics 365 Commerce - Upgrade SSK, SDK and Retail Server to version 10.0.13.
 1. Setup an experimentation Connector - An experimentation connector allows Dynamics 365 Commerce to connect with third-party services to retrieve the list of experiments and determine when to show an experiment to each user.
 You can either setup the sample test connector or a third-party connector purchased from [AppSource](https://appsource.microsoft.com), following instructions [here](https://docs.microsoft.com/en-us/dynamics365/commerce/e-commerce-extensibility/connectors).
 1. Turn on the experimentation feature flags - Go to Site Settings -> Features.
 Set the "Experimentation" flag to on to enable experiments to be run on modules within a page.
 Turning this flag off will turn off the experimentation feature and no experiment variations will be shown to end users.
 Set the "Experimentation on pages or fragments" flag to enable experiments to be run on a page or fragment.
 Setting this flag to off will turn off the ability to create new page and fragment experiments.
 <Add Images>